The Rene W. Wagenaar Students Bazaar

 - Boxey: An app that standardizes security for IoT devices using a singular platform;

-- DocIn: An app that manages automatic registration for events when a user enters the perimeter with the goal to decrease waiting lines and paper use;
+- DocIn: An app that manages automatic registration for events when a user enters the perimeter with the goal to decrease waiting for lines and paper use;

 - Happly: A platform that matches volunteers and elderly people to meet with the goal to decrease loneliness;

-- Meditext: An app that allows medical personal to communicate in a whatsapp-style environment with a high-level of security and privacy within the hospitals perimeter;
+- Meditext: An app that allows medical personal to communicate in a WhatsApp-style environment with a high-level of security and privacy within the hospitals perimeter;

 - Disharelicious: An app to promote sharing leftovers amongst known and unknown people aiming to decrease food waste;